 As an international boarding school in England, Saint Michael’s takes great pride in the growing number of nationalities of students that come to study here each year.
-Currently there are 28 different nationalities from just over 100 students who represent a wide range of countries from every continent.
-Significantly, where many boarding schools in the UK have a large number of day pupils, every student at Saint Michael’s is a full-boarder, which means that these 28 nationalities are present in the boarding houses during the evenings and on weekends.
+On average, there are over 35 different nationalities from just over 100 students who represent a wide range of countries from every continent.
+Significantly, where many boarding schools in the UK have a large number of day pupils, every student at Saint Michael’s is a full-boarder, which means that all these nationalities are present in the boarding houses during the evenings and on weekends.

 In recent years a decline in the number of British students attending boarding schools in England has prompted many traditional British independent schools to look to the overseas market to fill their spaces.
 In many cases, these schools have focussed their efforts on one or two countries where it is fairly simple to recruit a large number of students in a short space of time.
 This stop-gap tactic has resulted in many boarding schools in the UK filling their boarding houses with a predominant nationality.

 At Saint Michael’s – a school with almost 30 years’ experience as an international boarding school in England – students are taught that they have a duty to be accepting of all cultures and creeds and that they are all facing the same new experience together.
 Naturally, a school with so many nationalities faces many challenges as each student’s expectations differ, as do the things they like and dislike.
 Food, for example, causes constant debate amongst students as some want potatoes every day whilst others want rice; some students can’t eat pork, whilst others can’t eat beef.
 Providing a balanced and nutritional meal for young people three times a day can be difficult enough, but when you have to cater for the tastes and preference of 28 different nationalities, finding something for everybody to agree on is near impossible!
 Although fussy eaters can be found at every boarding school in the UK, traditional boarding schools with a mainly British student cohort can at least fall back on the various British classics that most of our international students find bland and tasteless.